NethermindEth/verify-everything/README.md

 3. Plonky2
 4. Plonk

+# Disclaimer
-# This repo will be deprecated soon as our efforts are focused on optimizing the PLONK verifier.
+This repo will be deprecated soon as our efforts are focused on optimizing the PLONK verifier.
 Please refer to https://github.com/NethermindEth/cairo-plonk-verifier for the latest details.